D1no/projectorassist/README.md

  - Edit `config.example.ts` and rename to `config.ts`.
 Otherwise default localhost.
  - Persists state changes to `server/db.json` (every 3 seconds if changes exist).
+ - `util_apply_ipad_portrait_rotation.sh` will rotate images in `assets/projections/*` if they contain the string `portrait` in their filename and are not already rotated to landscape aspect ratio.
+    > This is to be able to author slides in portrait mode for an iPad screen and project them correctly in the viewport.

 ## Using